 Color management in Modo works by applying a profile to a color input.
 A profile is a set of instructions that describe colors relative to a known standard, and the color input specifically would be color bitmap images imported into Modo (textures, backdrops, environments, and so on).
-Based on the assigned profile, the colors in the image are transformed to a linear colorspace format for internal processing and rendering.
+Based on the assigned profile, the colors in the image are transformed to a linear colorspace format or to a numeric value colorspace format for internal processing and rendering.

 A colorspace is a mathematical model that describes how colors are represented for a given format.
-Converting the bitmap image colors to a linear colorspace ensures that image color fidelity is fully preserved during the rendering process.
+Converting the bitmap image colors to a linear colorspace or to a numeric value colorspace ensures that image color fidelity is fully preserved during the rendering process.

 The next part of the color management process is the output, where rendered frames (still or animated) are then displayed in the Render Display, where a destination transform is applied.
 The rendered image is stored in memory unaffected in the linear format, with the transform applied non-destructively by the viewport using a LUT (Look Up Table) which is a pre-defined set of translation operations from one colorspace to another.
 This allows you to properly preview how the final image should look, without adversely affecting the actual rendered frame.
 This also allows the image to be saved linearly using a high dynamic range format for additional processing in another application further down the pipeline, ensuring continued color fidelity.
 Colorspace transforms can be applied to the image when saving to a low dynamic range format for direct use or processing in a non-color managed application, retaining the look of the image from the Render Display window.